LambdaGeo/rwh-ptbr/cap06.md

                          else tryParse xs
 ```

 This example handles the known cases for the three colors.
 It returns an empty list (resulting in a "no parse" message) for others.
 The function is supposed to return the part of the input that was not parsed, so that the system can integrate the parsing of different types together.
-Here's an example of using this new instance of `Read`: [1 comment](comments: show / hide)
+Here's an example of using this new instance of `Read`:

 ```
 ghci> (read "Red")::Color